woguta/Bacterial-WGS/ONT.md

 1. Basecalling: Raw ONT sequencing data (in the form of electrical signals) are converted into nucleotide sequences using basecalling algorithms such as Guppy.

-2. Quality control: The quality of the basecalled sequences is assessed using tools such as FastQC and NanoPlot.
+2. Quality control: The quality of the basecalled sequences is assessed using tools such as FastQC or NanoPlot.
 Sequences with poor quality are filtered out.
+Here NanoPlot is used

 3. Assembly: The filtered sequences are assembled into contigs using a variety of tools such as Flye, Canu, and Shasta.